appscode/blog/content/post/kubedb-v2023.08.18/index.md

 This example refers to initialization from a private git repository `.spec.init.git.args` represents the arguments required to represent the git repository and its actions.
 You can find details at [git_syc_docs](https://github.com/kubernetes/git-sync/blob/master/README.md)

-`.spec.init.git.authSecret` holds  the necessary information to pull from the private repository You have to provide a secret with the `id_rsa` and `githubkwonhosts` You can find detailed information at [git_sync_docs](https://github.com/kubernetes/git-sync/blob/master/docs/ssh.md)
+`.spec.init.git.authSecret` holds  the necessary information to pull from the private repository You have to provide a secret with the `id_rsa` and `githubkwonhosts` You can find detailed information at [git_sync_docs](https://github.com/kubernetes/git-sync/blob/master/docs/ssh.md).
+If you are using different authentication mechanism for your git repository, please consult the documentation for [git-sync](https://github.com/kubernetes/git-sync/tree/master/docs) project.

-`.spec.init.git.securityContext.runAsUser`  the init container git_sync run with user `65533`
+`.spec.init.git.securityContext.runAsUser`  the init container git_sync run with user `65533`.

-`.spec.podTemplate.Spec.securityContext.fsGroup` In order to read the ssh key the fsGroup also should be `65533`
+`.spec.podTemplate.Spec.securityContext.fsGroup` In order to read the ssh key the fsGroup also should be `65533`.

 ```bash
 ssh-keyscan $YOUR_GIT_HOST > /tmp/known_hosts